AFROTC-Det-345/det-action-guide/Academic Results.md

 To update GPA, transcripts, and academic plans; follow the steps below:

-1. Select the "Cadet Data" tile from the WINGS home scree
+1. Select the "Cadet Data" tile from the WINGS home screen.
-2. Select the "Performance – Scholastic" drop down folder
+2. Select the "Performance – Scholastic" drop down folder.
-3. Select "Cadet GPA"
+3. Select "Cadet GPA".
-4. Select "Save" button
+4. Select "Save" button.
-5. Select the cadet hyperlink
+5. Select the cadet hyperlink.
-6. Select the top "+"
+6. Select the top "+".
-7. Input "Term ID"
+7. Input "Term ID".
-8. Input "Term GPA" from transcript
+8. Input "Term GPA" from transcript.
-9. Input "Cumm GPA" from transcript
+9. Input "Cumm GPA" from transcript.
-10. Select the paperclip icon to the righto of "AFROTC Form 48 – Academic  Plan" to upload the current academic plan
+10. Select the paperclip icon to the righto of "AFROTC Form 48 – Academic  Plan" to upload the current academic plan.
-11. Select the paperclip icon to the right of "Transcript" to upload the current  transcript
+11. Select the paperclip icon to the right of "Transcript" to upload the current  transcript.
-12. Select the "Save" button
+12. Select the "Save" button.

 ## AFOQT Score Input
 Updating AFOQT scores is a two-part process.